FMMT666/launchpad.py/README.md

 ### ButtonStateRaw()

-    Returns the state of the last occured button event in the queue in RAW mode.
+    Returns the state of the buttons in RAW mode.

-    Notice that this is not directly compatible with the "Classic" ButtonStateRaw() method, which returns [ <button>, <True/False> ].
+    Notice that this is not directly compatible with the "Mk1" ButtonStateRaw() method, which returns [ <button>, <True/False> ].

       PARAMS: